 Since then, the European Union has been working on a proposal of regulations on artificial intelligence that will impose a set of requirements on developers and users of said high-risk AI systems (such as creditworthiness assessment and HR resources...).
 The Commission working on the proposal says they give particular attention to data and data governance:

 "Training, validation, and testing data sets shall be relevant, representative, free of errors, and complete.
 They shall have the appropriate statistical properties, including, where applicable, the persons or groups of persons on which the high-risk AI system is intended to be used.
 These characteristics of the data sets may be met at the level of individual data sets or a combination thereof".

-The same level of requirements is needed if you would like to implement an AI system whose objective is to be trustworthy.
+The exact requirements are needed if you want to implement an AI system whose objective is to be trustworthy.
 You should constantly assess data quality and eliminate any potential errors.
 Bias or discrimination may result in reputational risks and actual losses – administrative fines and an exodus of clients.

 So, how can you ensure the excellent quality of your data?

 First, you have to implement an organised data governance framework.
 No one expects you to have a sophisticated system if you are a small business.
 Each company will create a proportional-sized framework.

 At Docmatic, we provide help to our clients, so they can assess the extent of changes they need to make to their current framework.

 verify that you indeed possess the data you need.